raven42/dotfiles/.vim/README.md

 ---

-## Lightbar
+## Lightline
-The Lightbar plugin will display useful information about the currently opened file.
+The Lightline plugin will display useful information about the currently opened file.
 It will display the file, the current function the cursor is located in (in the bottome status line), a list of the open buffers (on the left side of the tabline), and the current working GIT branch (on the right side of the tabline) if available.

 ---